boldingd/EclipsePhaseContent/HumbleBeginnings.md

 For that reason, the central hab is connected to several nearby mining operations by sealed underground tunnels.
 Skyward has turned some of these mines into living space, equipping them using some of the techniques used in beehive and terrarium habitats.
 They've made heavy use of nano- and micro-swarms in the construction of the caverns; they have a rounded, smoothed, finished-stone look, with wiring and supporting equipment fabbed into narrow channels cut into the walls.
-Under other circumstances, the caverns might be an austere and unwelcoming environment; to combat this, the residents have decorated them with all maner of public art – from physical graffiti to AR vistas to base-reliefs etched into the rock by nanoswarms.
+Under other circumstances, the caverns might be an austere and unwelcoming environment; to combat this, the residents have decorated them with all manner of public art – from graffiti to AR vistas to base-reliefs etched into the rock by nanoswarms.
 There is little coordination or control of these decorations, which means that they sometimes clash, becoming in places an uncoordinated mass of color and form.

 ### Secret Hab near Égalité